RoboJackets/apiary/docs/officers/dues/setup.rst

 5. Click the blue **Create Fiscal Year** button below the bottom-right of the form.

 Your newly-created fiscal year won't have any packages or merchandise associated with it yet.
-Use the "Create Dues Packages" action to create default packages and merchandise, then adjust as needed.
+Use the **Create Dues Packages** action to create default packages and merchandise, then adjust as needed.

 Create Dues Packages
 --------------------